Let Tax2Win experts file your belated return & claim your TDS

 18 | Section 194 IC | TDS on Payment Made Under Specified Agreement | Any Person | Any Resident Person | 10% | No exemption limit |

-19 | Section 194J | TDS on Fees for Professional or Technical Services | Any Person(Other than Individual/HUF not liable to tax audit in last PY) | Any Resident Person | 10% 2% (in case of payment of fees for technical service or made to the business of operating a call centre or royalty for cinematographic films. |
+19 | Section 194J | TDS on Fees for Professional or Technical Services | Any Person(Other than Individual/HUF not liable to tax audit in last PY) | Any Resident Person | 10% 2% (in case of payment of fees for technical service {not being a professional service} or made to the business of operating a call center or royalty paid for sale, distribution, or exhibition of cinematographic films. |

 Up to Rs.30000 during FY (the separate limit for each kind of payment) |